Girton College, Cambridge: Graduates and fellows

 Since 2017, graduate students live in Swirles Court.
-It is part of the Eddington development in West Cambridge.
 One house on Huntingdon Road is used to accommodate research fellows.
 The Graduate Union specifically identified Girton as providing an insufficient amount of housing to married postgraduates, with no rooms available at Swirles Court for married students.
-Girton is, however, one of only two Cambridge colleges that guarantees ensuite accommodation for all graduate students.

 Swirles Court

-Swirles Court, part of the Eddington neighbourhood of the North West Cambridge Development, opened in 2017.
+Swirles Court, part of the Eddington neighbourhood of the North West Cambridge development, opened in 2017.
+This accommodation annexe provides up to 325 ensuite single rooms for graduates and for second-year undergraduates and above.

-Girton's graduate accommodation is the farthest from the city centre among all Cambridge (and Oxford) colleges, the most expensive of all Cambridge colleges, and a kilometre further from the college main site and dining facilities.
-The bus ride to the city centre takes approximately 20 minutes.

-Named after Bertha Swirles (Lady Jeffreys), a Girton alumna, it provides 325 ensuite rooms for graduate students.
-Unlike the main college site, which closes for two weeks during Christmas break, Swirles is open year-round to student living.
-It also has a college porter on staff 24/7, separate laundry facilities, and a separate mailing address from the main college.
-Girton College does not own Swirles Court but leases it on a five-year renewable contract from the university.
+It is named after Bertha Swirles (Lady Jeffreys), a Girton alumna.
+Swirles is open year-round to student living and has a college porter on staff 24/7, separate laundry facilities and a separate mailing address from the main college.

 Wolfson Court

-In 2017, Girton College moved the graduate accommodation from Wolfson Court (half a kilometre from the city centre) to Swirles Court (five kilometres away).
+In 2017, Girton College moved the graduate accommodation from Wolfson Court (near the city centre) to Swirles Court.
 Wolfson Court was an annexe to Girton College built on a 3 acre site.
-It was funded by the 1969 Centenary Appeal, and designed in 1971 by Cambridge architects David Roberts and Geoffrey Clarke.
+It was funded by the 1969 Centenary Appeal, and designed in 1971 by Cambridge architects David Wyn Roberts and Geoffrey Clarke.
 It had its own catering and accommodation facilities (106 single student rooms).
 Queen Elizabeth Court, which was linked to the main building and comprised two blocks of three linked houses (36 large single student rooms), was built for the purpose of graduate accommodation in 1992.
 It was frequently used as a location for conferences.
 The site also contained a nursery, operated by Bright Horizons.

 Main site

 Architecture

 The initial and defining parts of the college were designed by Alfred Waterhouse: The architect built the main site with the Old Wing, the Hospital Wing, the Orchard Wing, the Stanley library and Old Kitchens between 1873 and 1886, as well as the parapetted gatehouse tower in 1886 and 1887.
-The red brick design (English bond) is typical of Victorian architecture, and is enhanced by black mortar courses and terracotta details to the eaves, windows and doorways.
+The red-brick design (English bond) is typical of Victorian architecture, and is enhanced by black mortar courses and terracotta details to the eaves, windows and doorways.
 The roofs are steeply pitched with crested tiles.
 In 1913, the site consisted of 33 acres.